Blyth Navigation: Operation

-As built, the navigation had four locks and a tidal staunch located just above Blythburgh bridge.
-From the sea, it followed the River Blyth until it reached the Town River, which it followed to Halesworth Lock.
-From there, the New Cut took the canal to a wharf at Halesworth, which formed the terminus of the canal.
-The New Cut joined back up with the Town River a little further to the west, in order to provide the water supply for the locks.
+As built, the navigation had four locks while some sources also mention a tidal staunch located above Blythburgh bridge.
+Southwold Museum show two sections where the winding river channel was bypassed by a new straighter cut, one above Blythburgh bridge and one below, with several minor cuts to remove meanders.
+They place the tidal staunch just below Blyford bridge, and only show three further locks between there and Halesworth.
+Their map is based on surveys carried out in 1821 and 1840.
+Ordnance Survey maps show a lock around 600 yd below Blyford bridge, which prevents tides from passing further upstream, a second just above Blyford bridge, a third just upstream of Wenhaston railway bridge, allowing the navigation to bypass Wenhaston corn mill, and a fourth at the start of the New Reach in Halesworth.
+Earlier 6-inch maps show an additional lock at Mells Bridge, then called Old Chapel Bridge.

+From the sea, the navigation followed the River Blyth until it reached the Town River, which it followed to Halesworth Lock.
+From there, the New Reach took the canal to a wharf at Halesworth, which formed the terminus of the canal.
+The New Reach joined back up with the Town River a little further to the west, in order to provide the water supply for the locks.
 The locks were built to allow wherries to use the navigation, and so were 50 by 14 ft.
 However, they were unusual, in that the side walls curved outwards in the centre, to provide an extra 1.5 ft of width.
-So that wherries could reach his maltings, a local maltster named Patrick Stead increased the water levels above the point where the New Cut and the Town River joined, by building an additional lock near the junction.
+So that wherries could reach his maltings, a local maltster named Patrick Stead increased the water levels above the point where the New Reach and the Town River joined, by building an additional lock near the junction.